emeraldhost/documentation/en/rootserver/windows/windows-hard-drive-expand.md

 ---
-description: Expanding the C: Drive on Windows Server
+description: Expanding the C:-Drive on Windows Server
 ---

 # Expanding the C: Drive on Windows Server